Zubly Cemetery – Beech Island, South Carolina

 Zubly Cemetery in Aiken County dates from 1790 when David Zubly, Jr. was buried on the site.
 The Zublys were among the many Swiss settlers who came to the New Windsor area in the eighteenth century.
 It is the oldest cemetery in Beech Island, and in 2007 and 2008, the Zubly Cemetery Association added 4.10 acres of land to the cemetery to act as buffer against future development.

-The Zubly Cemetery is listed in the National Register, which adds the following information:
+The Zubly Cemetery is listed in the National Register:

 Established ca. 1790 by the Swiss settlers of New Windsor Township, the Zubly Cemetery is significant as an example of a typical early to mid-nineteenth century cemetery illustrating vernacular burial customs of the period.
 It is the most important extant historic resource associated with the New Windsor community, a significant late-eighteenth to early-nineteenth century settlement and frontier outpost in the South Carolina backcountry.
 Settled in 1737 by prominent families from Appenzell and Toggenburg, Switzerland, New Windsor became an outpost for Indian traders.